aa-it-vasa/IOT2023-labs/lab4_instructions.md

 * To other Lambda functions.
 * To the AWS IoT cloud.

-The AWS Greengrass group controls the way in which these components interact by using subscriptions that enable greater security and to provide predictable interactions.
-We will add new subscribers and publishers to send/receive messages:
+We will now setup the Greengrass core running on the RPI so that the messages are passed from the cloud to the edge (and the other way):

 1. Select _AWS IoT > Manage > Greengrass devices > Deployments_.
 Select the checkmark for the deployment of your Greengrass core in the list (the _Target name_ column should be the name of your core device) and press _Revise_.

 2. Press _Next_ to advance to _Step 2: select components_.
 Select your Lambda function under _My components_.
-Leave everything in _Public components_ selected.
+Under _Public components_ we need to add `aws.greengrass.LegacySubscriptionRouter` to the list of activated components.
+Deactive the switch _Show only selected components_ and select `aws.greengrass.LegacySubscriptionRouter`.
 Press _Next_.

 3. Select `aws.greengrass.clientdevices.mqtt.Bridge` and press _Configure component_.
 The box _Configuration to merge_ should be changed to:
    ```